-Now that October is nearly over, most of us have a daily deluge of autumn leaves coating our yards, so it’s a good time to learn how to keep your condenser unit free of leaves and weeds.
+Now that October is nearly over, most of us have a daily deluge of autumn leaves coating our yards, so it’s a good time to learn how to keep your air conditioner condenser unit free of leaves and weeds.

-While it’s easy enough to rake up the leaves from the grass, cleaning up the leaves that slip into the corners of your yard can be difficult, and it’s even trickier once they start to build up around your outdoor AC condenser unit.
+While it’s easy enough to rake up the leaves from the grass, cleaning up the leaves that slip into the corners of your yard can be difficult, and it’s even trickier once leaves start to build up around your outdoor AC condenser unit.

 Here are a couple of steps you can take to make autumn maintenance of your condenser unit simple: